At a Glance

 The provider also owns and operates its servers, keeping third-party contractors away from your personal info.
 It also runs all server operations solely from volatile RAM.
 This means all data is erased from a NordVPN server whenever it is shutdown or rebooted, as no data is ever written to a physical hard drive.

 Your online activities are hidden from sight, thanks to the provider’s military-grade encrypted connections, kill switch protection, and IP/DNS leak protection.
+The provider offers a proprietary NordLynx connection protocol, based on the WireGuard protocol, which is optimized for both performance and protection.
+Malware protection is available from the provider, as is ad and tracker blocking.

 Methodology for Assessing a VPN to View Netflix